mrdougal/heroku-study-notes/integration/networking.md

 ## VPN tunnel

-If you need to cross cloud providers, eg: AWS to Azure, we can
+If you need to cross cloud providers, eg: AWS to Azure

 ## CIDR (Classless Inter-Domain Routing)